StemboltHQ/frt-opsworks-cookbooks/whenever/README.md

 Requirements
 ------------
 In order for cron to know how to find ruby, you need to provide it with the path environment variable.
-You can do so by including `env :path, ENV['PATH']` in your `schedule.rb` file.
+You can do so by including the following line in your `schedule.rb` file:

+`env :PATH, '/usr/local/bin:/bin:/usr/bin:/usr/local/sbin:/usr/sbin:/sbin:/opt/aws/bin:/opt/aws/bin'`

+Also, by default logging will be sent to syslog.
+If you want a filesystem logfile like rails generates, add the following line to `schedule.rb`:

+`set :output, 'log/cron.log'`

 Usage
 -----